 ALSO READ: Mazda6 Coupe will be Ready by 2016?

-The Mazda6 wagon is in Bosnia and Herzegovina with AWD on Attraction and Revolution Top trim levels, both of which are powered by a four-cylinder 2.2-liter turbodiesel engine tuned to produce 150 horsepower and 175 horsepower, respectively.
+The Mazda6 wagon is currently sold in Bosnia and Herzegovina with AWD on Attraction and Revolution Top trim levels, both of which are powered by a four-cylinder 2.2-liter turbodiesel engine tuned to produce 150 horsepower and 175 horsepower, respectively.
 The Attraction has a six-speed manual transmission, while the better-equipped Revolution Top makes use of a six-speed automatic.

 Bosnians and Herzegovinians can buy the AWD Mazda6 Wagon Attraction for KM 66,900 (~ €34,223) and the Revolution Top for KM 78,400 (€40,106).